LYNCH·LLP

 • What is Pramila Parthasarathy's allowance rate?

-The examiner's allowance rate is 64%, calculated over 153 disposed applications (98 allowed, 55 abandoned).
-This is a historical measure and is not a prediction of any specific application.
+The allowance rate is 64% of decided applications (allowed and abandoned combined) across the examiner's pooled record.
+This is a historical figure and is not a prediction for any specific application.

 • How many art units does this examiner cover?